- Published: Saturday, 22 February 2014 05:46

 Ruby Hamad is a Sydney-based writer.
 She has written for The Sydney Morning Herald, The Age, ABC Unleashed, Crikey, and New Matilda.
 Her passion is pursuing social justice, including justice for the most vulnerable amongst us, non-human animals.

-Susannah completed a Master’s degree in journalism in 2010, with the aim to combine her passion for wildlife, the environment and social justice with writing.
-She was shortlisted for the 2011 Voiceless Media Prize (Print/Online) for three of her articles for The Scavenger.
+Susannah was shortlisted for the 2011 Voiceless Media Prize (Print/Online) for three of her articles for The Scavenger.

 Associate Editor: Lynda Renham-Cook

-Lynda Renham-Cook has been writing for as long as she can remember and had her first work published in a magazine at age nine and has continued writing in various forms since.
-She has had several poems published as well as articles in various magazines and newspapers.
-Recently she has taken part in radio discussions on the BBC.
+Lynda Renham has been writing for as long as she can remember and had her first work published in a magazine at nine years of age.
+She has had several poems published as well as articles in various magazines and newspapers and has taken part in radio discussions on the BBC.

 Associate Editor: Tiffany Lowana